 Review of “Becoming” by Michelle Obama – the best selling book of 2018, inspirational and frank depicting some wonderful photos from her youth.

 The Future of Kensington – the Kensington Magazine part of the Vision for 2020 series

 Andrea Levy’s Small Island review of the National Theatre’s highly successful stage adaptation and Windrush Fashion Feature.

 Interview with former Prime Minister Theresa May a 21st Century Stateswoman.
+The only interview with her conducted by a Black Journalist.
 At the heart of the Windrush Scandal Joy Sigaud went along to Downing Street and put some poignant questions to the then PM.
 A first and only by a member of the British Black Community at a time when the Hostile Policy seemed to have taken a firm foothold affecting the lives of the Afro-Caribbean diaspora at unprecedented levels.
 The struggle goes on.